benwallis/php-fms-test/README.md

 - Fork <https://github.com/justdevelopit/php-fms-test>
 - Clone your repository
  - This is where you will document your progress and commit the project
-- Install PHP 5.3 or greater (PHP 5.4 is preferred)
+- Install PHP 5.4 or greater
  - Alternatively create a virtual machine using Vagrant (<http://www.vagrantup.com/>) and PuPHPet (<https://puphpet.com/>)

 Task